MCDReforged/PluginCatalogue/plugins/quizgate/introduction.md

-A customizable test system for Minecraft server whitelist applications, ensuring new players understand server rules and game mechanics before joining the community.
+A customizable quiz system to automatically manage the whitelist by quizzing players, ensuring new players understand server rules and game mechanics before joining the community.